ElsevierSoftwareX/SOFTX-D-21-00064/README.md

 ---

 ## References
-1. M. Cugnet, F. Gallois, A. Kirchev and D. Dutykh.
-NEOLAB: A Scilab tool to simulate the Negative Electrode of Lead-Acid Batteries.
+* M. Cugnet, F. Gallois, A. Kirchev and D. Dutykh. *NEOLAB: A Scilab tool to simulate the Negative Electrode of Lead-Acid Batteries*.
 Submitted to Software X, 2021.